CDRT/mk_docs/docs/ref/bios/settings/thinkcentre/usb_setup.md

 |:---|:---|:---|
 | USBPort1 | Disabled, Enabled | yes |

+!!! info ""
-?> The WMI setting name is shown here for USB port 1.
+    The WMI setting name is shown here for USB port 1.
 For other ports 2-10 replace the 1 with the port number.

 </details>